 As the 100th anniversary of the Balfour Declaration approaches next November, the Palestinian leader Mahmoud Abbas (Abu Mazen) is gearing up for the effort to undo it.
 According to this latest effort, the British government — which issued the Declaration on November 2, 1917, expressing their intent that the Jewish people should reestablish their historic homeland in Palestine, without harming the rights of those already living there — is guilty of setting in motion the catastrophe that the predominantly Islamic Arabs claim … Continue reading

 Daniel was burdened for the glory of his God, and the God of his people.
 In our lives there are times when we are greatly burdened but do not really understand what to do about the matter that weighs on us so heavily.
-The apostle Paul writes that as believers serving the Lord, there are times and situations when we are “hard-pressed on every side, yet not crushed; perplexed, but … Continue reading
+The apostle Paul writes that as believers serving the Lord, there are times and situations when we are “hard-pressed on every side, yet not crushed; perplexed, but not in despair”.
+(2Cor 4:8) This … Continue reading

 (Adapted for AMZI conference and ministry tour in Germany and Switzerland, June 9-14, 2016)